GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 where :math:`N_{items}`: number of debris items per source defined in :ref:`3.1.3 <debris_section>`, :math:`\Delta{DI}`: increment in damage index from previous wind step, and :math:`\operatorname{nint}`: nearest integer function.

 The number of generated debris items is assumed to follow the Poisson distribution with parameter :math:`\lambda=N_{mean}`.
 For each debris source, the number of generated debris items is randomly sampled from the distribution, and debris type is randomly chosen as many as number of items with probability proportional to the ratio of each type defined in :numref:`debris_item_table`.
-The debris types are provided in :ref:`3.2 <debris.csv_section>`:
+The debris types are provided in the section of :ref:`3.2 debris.csv <debris.csv_section>`.

 debris trajectory
 ^^^^^^^^^^^^^^^^^